chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 disjoint union (`Either<T1, T2>`), sequence generators and LINQ extensions.

 ### Status
-- **Unstable.** Some breaking changes are still in the work in the area of LINQ.
+- **Unstable.**
-  Tentative release date for a stable package: end of april 2017?
+- Tentative release date for a stable package: end of april 2017?
+  Breaking changes are expected in the area of LINQ.
 - Support the .NET Standard v1.0 and the PCL profile Profile259.
-- Test coverage is starting to look good (75%).
-The number of functional tests is progressing too.
+- Test coverage is starting to look good (75%), the number of functional tests is progressing too.
 - C# documentation is largely missing.
 - Localized messages available in both French and English.